/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 When analyzing a poorly performing securitization, in hindsight, we find that debt investors failed to rationally assess one or more of the below risks.
 A disciplined, thorough investment process and common sense will help guard against these common missteps.

-• Overreliance on rating agencies in lieu of independent credit work and commercial judgement
+• Overreliance on rating agencies in lieu of independent credit work and commercial judgment.

-• Correlated outcomes, particularly, but not limited to the strong connection between payer performance and hard asset values in times of distress
+• Correlated outcomes, particularly the strong connection between payer performance and hard asset values in times of distress.

 Overview of Guggenheim’s Structured Credit Investment Process